-What in the heck are soap brows?!
+What are soap brows?

-Evans stumbled upon the idea on Instagram and has used it religiously since.
+Evans stumbled upon the idea on her Instagram discover page, and has used it religiously since.
 “I love that the product goes on clear, I find some types of pomade products and brow gels that have color in them are harder to apply in that the pigment shows up sometimes spotty on your skin instead of only adhering to the hair,” she says.
 “I also love that it’s pliable, it doesn’t get crisp and crunchy, it’s moldable and can be brushed and reshaped throughout the day.”

-Feel free to get the cheapest or nicest one you’d like and experiment with the results.)
+Feel free to get the cheapest or nicest one you’d like and experiment with the results.
 “There is also a brand called Soapbrows which has a small bar of glycerin soap and a nice little case to keep it closed and sanitary,” says Simkin.

-For the spoolie (aka mascara wand), yes, you could grab a fancy one, but I’ve just held onto a few spoolies I’ve grabbed from Sephora or Ulta.
-Just wash and clean them every few days, they’ll honestly last much, much longer than you’d expect.
+For the spoolie (aka mascara wand), yes, you could grab a fancy one, but you can also grab a few display spoolies at your next trip to Sephora or Ulta.
+Just wash and clean them every few days, and they’ll last much longer than you’d expect.
 Simkin, too, swears by the free option: “I am honestly not picky about my spoolie, I use a disposable one I grabbed at a Sephora sample station (shh… ha!).”

 To properly do soap brows, all you’ll need is a bar of soap and a clean spoolie brush.
 That’s it!
 It’s also a very simple process, too.

 If you do fill in your brows every day, do so to your liking with a pencil or powder (Evans likes Tarte Amazonian Clay Waterproof Eyebrow Pencil.).
-Now, onto the magic…
+Now, onto the magic.

-Evans likes to bend the spoolie (gently so it doesn’t break!) so it’s at an easier angle to gather soap.
+Evans likes to slightly bend the spoolie (gently so it doesn’t break!) so it’s at an easier angle to gather soap.
 “Then, starting from the inner corners, brush brows straight up, all the way through,” says Simkin.
 “Once all your hairs are brushed up, if you’d like, you can go over the top edges to tame some of the wilder hairs for a smoother shape (usually closer to the tail of the brows),” she adds.

 The whole point of soap brows is a carefree, easy, last-all-day style: “… The look of soap brows is really about the hairs being defined and skin showing through…,” says Simkin.